about the civic building

 Call for Art is now open!
 Visit Sonoran Arts League for prospectus and submission information.

 Java & Jammin’ features live musical performances, and free coffee and treats.
 Children are welcome to attend.
 View Java & Jammin' event page for details.

 The ACC offers nonprofit groups the opportunity to lease office space on the second floor of the Civic Building.
 Offices for the Daisy Mountain Veterans, ProMusica Arizona and the North Valley Posse are located in this space.

-Additionally, the Maricopa County Sheriff's Office substation (not manned) and the Anthem Area Chamber of Commerce office are also located at the Civic Building.
+Additionally, the Maricopa County Sheriff's Office substation (not manned) is also located at the Civic Building.

 These groups are separate entities and not affiliated with the Anthem Community Council.
 For questions, please contact them directly.